theoephraim/node-google-spreadsheet/docs/classes/google-spreadsheet.md

 #### `resetLocalCache()` :id=fn-resetLocalCache
 > Clear local cache of properties and sheets

-You must call `getInfo()` again to re-load the properties and sheets
+You must call `loadInfo()` again to re-load the properties and sheets

 - :sparkles: **Side Effects -** basic props and sheets are gone